 The 3,273 m high Collaspro dominates the panorama of Lake Anterselva and is part of the Vedrette di Ries-Aurina Nature Park.

 Among the peaks of the Rieserferner Group, the Collaspro is considered to be the most difficult accessible summit.
-The first ascent was done by Victor Hecht from Prague and the two mountain guides Johann and Sepp Ausserhofer from Riva di Tures in 1872.
-Back then the route proceeded first towards the Collalto until the Forcella Nera gap (2,981 m asl) and then towards south-west via the Collaspro north ridge up to the summit.
+The first ascent was done by Victor Hecht from Prague and the two mountain guides Johann and Sepp Ausserhofer from Riva di Tures on August 18, 1872.
+Back then, the route proceeded first towards Mt.
+Collalto until the Forcella Nera gap (2,981 m a.s.l.), and then towards south-west via the Collaspro north ridge up to the summit.
 But the alpinists failed because of an impassable section and had to turn round.

 The second try was successful and they reached the top due to a further western ascent through a 45° sloped ice rut.
-Also today this route is the normal ascent (difficulty level III, UIAA) and leads past the Roma mountain hut at 2,276 m asl.
+Still nowadays this route is the normal ascent to the summit (difficulty level III, UIAA), leading past the Rif.
+Roma mountain hut at 2,276 m a.s.l.
+In German, Mt.
+Collaspro, the “wild shimmering mountain”, is known as Wildgall.